Create participatory programs to engage people in meaningful dialogue

-- Defining Moments in Australian History as a flagship Museum program
+- Deliver Defining Moments in Australian History flagship products and conference.

 WHAT WE ACHIEVED